Recent Blog Posts

 9. Food allergies or food intolerances (IgG).
 4

 From this list, we can see how intestinal permeability appears to increase the risk of developing chronic illness and serious diseases.
 There is growing evidence that increased intestinal permeability plays a pathogenic role in various autoimmune diseases, including coeliac disease, neuro-inflammation and type 1 diabetes.2 When the intestinal lining is compromised, not only do offensive agents penetrate into the bloodstream, but there is likely to be a deteriorated ability of the gut lining to absorb nutrients, an effect which may also contribute to poor health.

 Leaky gut: Diet and Dysbiosis

 Two of the most important factors in the development of a leaky gut are our diet and the balance of bacteria in our gut.
 The integrity of the GI mucous membrane is dependent on the food choices we make every day, and recent research indicates that a microbial imbalance (dysbiosis) and/or environmental or dietary triggers, such as gluten, can cause dysfunction of the tight junctions by activating the zonulin pathway.5

 Zonulin is a protein that is involved in controlling the action of the tight junctions between the cells that line your intestines.
-If excess levels of zonulin are triggered, it can cause the tight junctions to open too much, allowing undesirable particles entering your blood circulation, including zonulin itself.
+If excess levels of zonulin are triggered, it can cause the tight junctions to open too much, allowing undesirable particles to enter your blood circulation, including zonulin itself.
 Gluten is a protein made up of the peptides gliadin and glutenin and it is found in many grains such as wheat, spelt, kamut, rye, and barley.
 The prevalence of coeliac disease, an autoimmune disease caused by a reaction to gluten, and also non-coeliac gluten sensitivity, is rising and by eating wheat based products you may trigger your body to mount an immune response, whereby antibodies are produced.
 These antibodies mount an attack on the gluten, but also end up damaging your intestinal lining and contributing to leaky gut and digestive symptoms such as bloating, constipation, diarrhoea, malnutrition, and fat malabsorption.